-Increasing levels of consumer energy resources (CER) are resulting in lower system minimum demands in regions across the NEM.
+Increasing levels of consumer energy resources (CER) are resulting in lower system minimum operational demands in regions across the NEM.
 This is an emerging problem particularly in Victoria and South Australia, where insufficient demand to support minimum load requirements can cause issues for system strength, voltage management and frequency control.
-As uptake of CER increases in other regions, it is expected that this risk will also be experienced in New South Wales and Queensland in the near future.
+This is also being experienced in other regions such as New South Wales and Queensland, and the risk is expected to increase further as uptake of CER continues.